yig/NN-VIPSS/ReadMe.md

 $cmake ..
 $make

-In the vipss directory, there should be an executable called "vipss" (or "vipss.exe" on Windows if it is successfully built).
+In the build directory, there should be an executable called "nnvipss" (or "nnvipss.exe" on Windows if it is successfully built).

 RUNNING